MayorScript/sorger-task-repo/README.md

-# This is a mobile app for sorger test
+# This is a poc mobile app for sorger

 ## Project Setup
 ** Install dependencies **